 - The montage

-Once you understand the kind of ‘language’ of screenwriting – the screenplay format and the dynamics of writing a good screenplay, then you will be well on your way to putting the images you have in your head, onscreen.
-So let’s get started!
+Once you understand the kind of 'language' of screenwriting - the dynamics of writing a good screenplay, then you will be well on your way to putting the images you have in your head, onscreen.
+So let's get started!

 How to Write a Screenplay